 Every year millions of people pack their bags and head to major cities across the world, seeking a fresh start, leaving behind the problems, memories, and ghosts of their past.
 However, for many, the reality of leaving behind the security of their old life only increases their vulnerability.
-Their new lives snared in a trap of needing companionship and belonging as they find their feet in a new city; the rules of their old life rewritten as new people enter their lives, for good or for ill.
+Their new lives, held in a trap of needing companionship and belonging as they find their feet in a new city; the rules of their old life rewritten as new people enter their lives, for good or for ill.
 And it is within these themes that Tyler Savage’s new film ‘Blinders,’ finds its voice.
-The bright lights of Los Angeles and a need for belonging combining to create a taught and relentless thriller.
-The need for newfound security dovetailing with an inescapable online life that transcends borders and states.
+The bright lights of Los Angeles and a need for belonging, combining to create a taught and relentless thriller.
+The need for newfound security, dovetailing with an inescapable online life that transcends borders and states.

 Andy (Vincent Van Horn) arrives at his new rented apartment in downtown L.A; his old life packed into boxes.
-All that remains of his memories a phone full of images and videos.
+All that remains of his memories is a phone full of images and videos.
 His decision to move formed after a messy split with his girlfriend back home in Austin.
 A relationship he is still not entirely over, as he swipes through his digital memories.
 But despite this, Andy is committed to building a new home and life in L.A. with his dog ‘Juicebox’.
-His career as a teacher enabling him to quickly find work tutoring students across the city.
+His career as a teacher, enabling him to quickly find work tutoring students across the city.

 Taking the opportunity to get to know his surroundings, Andy immediately heads to a local bar.
 There he meets the vibrant young Sam (Christine Ko).
-The couple hitting it off over drinks, as Sam invites Andy back to her home for a nightcap.
+The couple hits it off over drinks, as Sam invites Andy back to her home for a nightcap.
 The couples ‘Rideshare’ cab driver ‘Roger’ (Michael Lee Joplin) promptly arriving outside the bar.

 As the cab journey progresses, Roger shows great interest in the couples night, his demeanour friendly yet also intrusive.
 With Roger dropping the young couple outside Sams apartment, before loitering outside for a few minutes before departing; something Andy finds strange.
 But, placing it to the back of his mind, Andy settles in for a night with Sam.
 Their budding relationship further developed in the comfort of her apartment.
 However, the next day Andy bumps into Roger outside a coffee shop.
-Both men striking up a pleasant and engaging conversation that leads to Roger inviting Andy out for a beer.
-A suggestion Andy reluctantly agrees too, not wanting to offend his new acquaintance.
+Both men strike up a pleasant and engaging conversation that leads to Roger inviting Andy out for a beer.
+A suggestion Andy reluctantly agrees to, not wanting to offend his new acquaintance.

 But all is not as it seems, and as Andy becomes weary of Roger’s personality and behaviour, he attempts to cut him from his life.
 However, Roger has no intention of letting Andy go.
 A treacherous game of cat and mouse ensuing that will delve into every corner of Andy’s online and offline world.

-However, Blinders is far more than a stalker based thriller; it’s ending deliciously moving from slow-burn thriller to horror in a heartbeat.
+However, Blinders is far more than a stalker based thriller; it’s ending deliciously moving from a slow-burn thriller to horror in a heartbeat.
 Surprising and enthralling the audience with a delightfully horrific twist.
 And when this is matched with great performances, a devilish screenplay and beautiful design, Blinders truly excels far beyond the realms of mainstream thriller and horror.
 Wrapping the viewer in a story of escape, identity and belonging in a city of extremes.